 "Many men may not realize that the health of their sperm is just as important as the health and viability of a woman's egg," says Joseph Garza, MD, an obstetrician and gynecologist at the Advanced Fertility Center in...

 The answer depends on a number of things, but the most important is where the sperm are located.

 On a dry surface, such as clothing or bedding, sperm are dead by the time the semen has dried.
-In water, such as a warm bath or hot tub, sperm will likely live longer because they thrive in warm, wet environments; however, the chances sperm in a tub of water will find their way inside a female bather and cause her to become pregnant are extremely low.
+In water, such as a warm bath or hot tub, they'll likely live longer because they thrive in warm, wet places.
+But the odds that sperm in a tub of water will find their way inside a woman's body and cause her to get pregnant are extremely low.

 When sperm are inside a woman's body, they can live for up to 5 days.
 If you're a man and you have sex even a few days before your partner ovulates, there's chance she may get pregnant.

 How many sperm do you need to get pregnant?

 It takes just one sperm to fertilize a woman's egg.
 Keep in mind, though, for each sperm that reaches the egg, there are millions that don't.